 In 2014, each section throughout the entire document of the Fall River County Predisaster Mitigation plan was reviewed and updated based on the most current conditions and infrastructure for all entities involved.
-Each entity that participated in the original 2003 Pre Disaster mitigation plan provided updated information regarding their jurisdiction in 2014.
-The 2014 updated plan will be approved by Fall River County, the cities of Hot Springs and Edgemont and the township of Oelrichs along with the South Dakota Office of Emergency Management and FEMA.
+Each entity provided updated information regarding their entity.
+The 2014 updated plan will be approved by Fall River County, the cities of Hot Springs and Edgemont and the town of Oelrichs along with the South Dakota Office of Emergency Management and FEMA.